 What are the types of military superannuation schemes in Australia

-In Australia, the superannuation arrangements for military personnel have evolved over time, with different schemes applying to members based on when they joined the Australian Defence Force (ADF).
+In Australia, Types of Military Superannuation arrangements for military personnel have evolved over time, with different schemes applying to members based on when they joined the Australian Defence Force (ADF).
 The main schemes are:

 1. ADF Super